 Riley's Connection with AAAS.
 Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874 and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
 That is why the lecture collaboration between AAAS, RMF and WFPF provides a unique opportunity to build upon Riley’s legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.

 Early History of Speakers, 2006 and 2008.
-Prior to the endowment made at AAAS, RMF presented two national lectures honoring Charles Valentine Riley.
+Prior to the endowment established at AAAS, RMF presented two national lectures honoring Charles Valentine Riley.
 RMF collaborated with USDA’s National Agricultural Library and Texas A&M University to present Charles Valentine Riley Memorial Lectures in 2006 and 2008.
 The 2008 lecture was presented by Joachim von Braun, then Director General, International Food Policy Institute, on “Agriculture for Sustainable Economic Development: A Global R&D Initiative to Avoid a Deep and Complex Crisis.”
 The 2006 lecture was presented by Per Pinstrap-Anderson, H.E.
 Babcock at Cornell University and World Food Prize Laureate on “The Impact of Technology Change in Agriculture on Poverty and Armed Conflict.”

-AAAS Charles Valentine Riley Memorial Lectures, 2010-2017
+Past AAAS Charles Valentine Riley Memorial Lectures, 2010-2017

-The 2017 AAAS Charles Valentine Riley Memorial Lecture was held June 15, 2017, and featured a keynote delivered by Dr. Robert Fraley, Executive Vice President and Chief Technology Officer, Monsanto.
-His talk — Joining Forces to Protect the Future of Agriculture and the Planet — addressed the need for collaboration and disruptive innovation to meet the world’s food security and environmental challenges, with a collective push for increased R&D funding and better communication with society about science-related issues.
+2017 — Robert Fraley, Executive Vice President and Chief Technology Officer, Monsanto, spoke on "Joining Forces to Protect the Future of Agriculture and the Planet," addressing the need for collaboration and disruptive innovation to meet the world’s food security and environmental challenges, with a collective push for increased R&D funding and better communication with society about science-related issues.
+(June 15, 2017)